-So, you're looking to start up a cafe business but unsure of where to start?
+So, you're looking to start up a cafe business but unsure of where to look for advice?
 Stop worrying and start reading, we're here to help!
-Opening a cafe or coffee shop is a testing venture, but one that's so rewarding when done right.
+Setting up a cafe or coffee shop is a testing venture, but one that's so rewarding when done right.

 The post-covid boom that cafes are receiving means you'll be entering a thriving market!
 But this alone won't guarantee you success.

-Our 7 top tips for opening a cafe below will help your cafe and business idea succeed and prepare you for the road ahead...
+Our starting up a cafe checklist below will help your cafe and business idea succeed and prepare you for the road ahead...

 1. Know your area

 One of the first things you'll consider when you open a cafe, is where exactly it will be located.
 This may seem like the fun and easy part, but rest assured it'll need a lot of thought put into it (and a lot of patience).
 This aspect can make or break your cafe's success, so listen up!

 The most important factor to consider when choosing the location is foot traffic.
 This is the amount of activity in an area.
 Foot traffic = potential customers.
 Being positioned on a busy high street, near an underground stop and next to a big retail store (the dream) is going to get you lots of customer traffic.
 Opportunities like this (unfortunately) aren't landed easily, which is why research is key!
 You'll be able to find a happy medium.

 Consider also transport links, the vibe of the area and the number of cafes.
 Carefully analysing each of these factors means you'll find yourself the most perfect of perfect spots for your cafe to thrive.